Canada–United States border: Land border crossings

-Currently there are 119 legal land border crossings between the United States and Canada, 26 of which take place at a bridge or tunnel.
+Currently, there are 119 legal land border crossings between the United States and Canada, 26 of which take place at a bridge or tunnel.
 Only 2 of the 119 crossings are one-way: the Churubusco–Franklin Centre Border Crossing, where travelers may enter only the United States; and the Four Falls Border Crossing, where travelers may enter only Canada.

-There are six roads that have unstaffed road crossings, and do not have border inspection services in one or both directions, where travelers are legally allowed to cross the border.
-Those that cross are required to report to customs, which are stationed farther within.
+Six roads have unstaffed road crossings, and do not have border inspection services in one or both directions, where travelers are legally allowed to cross the border.
+Those who cross are required to report to customs, which are stationed farther within.

 Trail crossings

 The Fourth Connecticut Lake Trail (New Hampshire/Quebec) crosses several times while following the border vista before heading back to the United States.

+The Pacific Crest Trail crosses into E. C. Manning Provincial Park in the remote North Cascades mountains.
+Crossing into Canada was possible with an advance permit until 2025, when CBSA cancelled the program.
+It was never possible to enter the U.S. along the trail.
+Hikers must pass through an official border crossing.

 Rail crossings

 There are 39 railroads that cross the U.S.–Canada border, nine of which are no longer in use.
 Eleven of these railroads cross the border at a bridge or tunnel.

 Only three international rail lines currently carry passengers between the U.S. and Canada.
 At Vancouver's Pacific Central Station, passengers are required to pass through U.S. partial pre-clearance and pass their baggage through an X-ray machine before being allowed to board the Seattle-bound Amtrak Cascades train, which makes no further stops before crossing the border at Blaine, Washington, where the train stops for another CBP inspection.
 Pre-clearance facilities are not available for the popular Adirondack (New York City to Montreal) or Maple Leaf (New York City to Toronto) trains, since these lines have stops between Montreal or Toronto and the border.
 Instead, passengers must clear customs at a stop located at the actual border.